cameraui/docs/detection/index.md

 Detection is provided by [plugins](/plugins/) you enable per camera: a **motion engine** and an **AI backend** that matches your hardware.
 You choose and tune them in a camera's [settings](/cameras/settings).
 See [Set up sensors](/sensors/setup) for how to enable them.

 Each detection becomes part of an **event**.
 See [Events & detections](/detection/events-and-detections) for how those are structured, and [Recording (NVR)](/recording/) for browsing them.

+The detection models themselves learn from frames the community labels and contributes.
+See [Model training](/detection/training).